The Diet Chef

 And if you want an alcohol-free swap for the white wine, you can substitute it with an equal amount of chicken broth, apple cider vinegar, or white wine vinegar diluted 50/50 with water.

-The taste won't be exactly the same as this recipe, but it'll still make an amazing sauce for your pan seared halibut!
+The taste won't be exactly the same as this recipe, but it'll still make an amazing sauce for your pan fried halibut!

 Halibut fillets on a grey plate, a bowl of olive oil, and a bowl of salt on a white counter.